aemorozov/AIM-game/README.md

-# Первая игра, написанная на JS
+# My first JS game
+This is my first educational game